Oak processionary: Identification

 The caterpillars live and feed almost exclusively on oak trees.
 They may march in procession across the ground between oak trees, and cluster together as they feed on oak leaves.
 In early summer they build silk nests on the trunks and branches, but not in the leaves, of oak trees, and leave silk trails on the trunks and branches.
 The nests and trails are originally white and visible, but soon become discoloured and hard to see.

 The nests may be hemispherical, teardrop shaped, bag-like, and blanket-like (surrounding part of a trunk or branch), and may be at any height on the tree.
 The diameter may range from about 25 mm (one inch) to stretching several meters up the trunk.
 The caterpillars stay in these nests during the day between feeding periods, and later in the summer they remain in the nests to pupate into adult moths.

 The caterpillars are mostly found in oak trees or on the ground under them in late spring and early summer, and do not live on fences, walls, etc. as other caterpillars do.
 They have very long, white hairs contrasting markedly with shorter hairs.
 The caterpillars of several other species may be mistaken for the oak processionary.

 Distribution

 The moths are widely distributed in central and southern Europe, and are occasionally found as far north as Sweden.
 In the southern countries of Europe the populations are controlled by natural predators, but these predators are not present in northern Europe.
 Their range is expanding northward, possibly or partly as a result of global warming.
 The moth now has an established population in the UK.
 The eggs arrived on oak imported to the Richmond and Ealing areas of London in 2006 and the range of the species in the UK has been steadily expanding despite efforts to eradicate it.
+In Ireland, an outbreak of oak processionary moth was detected in June 2023 but was successfully eradicated.
+Ireland subsequently retained its Protected Zone status, with the pest officially recorded as "Absent, pest eradicated" following official surveys.